Boystown (website)

-Boystown (stylized in logo as BOYS TOWN) was a child pornography website run through the Tor network as a hidden service.
+Boystown (stylized in logo as BOYS TOWN) was a child pornography website run through the Tor network as an onion service.
+It launched in June 2019 and was shut down by authorities in April 2021.
+Four German administrators of the site confessed and were sentenced to long prison sentences in December 2022.

-Background
+Site

-As of May 2021, the website was considered the largest international darknet platform to host child pornography.
-The website had 400,000 registered users.
+The site was launched in June 2019 and was run through the Tor network.
+The server was registered in Moldova.
+As of May 2021, the website was considered one of the largest international darknet platforms to host child pornography and had 400,000 registered users.

 Website content

 The website featured various forums and chats for communication.
 The illegal images and videos were posted on the forums and the chats where members were able to communicate with one another.
+All of the content was behind a registration process.
 There were two chat services provided, one called "Lolipub" and the other was known as "BOYSPUB".
 The child abuse materials exchanged between users were of young children and toddlers, most of which were boys, from around the world.
 The child pornographic content had various categories including "Art" (which included shotacon among other subcategories), "hardcore", "kindergarten", and "toddler".
 Lolipub also had rules that included banning the promotion of hurtcore.